Graduate Certificate in Aging

 This course explores the aging process and the experience of aging from a variety of perspectives relevant to understanding the complexity of aging, including physiological, psychological, sociocultural, and phenomenological.
 Normative aspects of and changes associated with the aging process are considered, including those that are considered positive as well as negative, as well as individual variations.
 Emphasis is placed on understanding personal and societal responses to the aging process, and differentiating those which are adaptive and maladaptive.
 Readings include scholarly sources, as well as some autobiographical, clinical and fictional writings, in order to deepen and broaden understanding of the complexity of the aging process.

-Students must complete at least 120 hours of field experience with or on behalf of older adult clients.
-Current MSW students can satisfy the field experience requirement as part of the normal fieldwork hours required for the MSW (SOC WEL 410A&B or 412A&B).
+Students must complete at least 120 hours of practicum experience with or on behalf of older adult clients.
+Current MSW students can satisfy the practicum experience requirement as part of the normal fieldwork hours required for the MSW (SOC WEL 410A&B or 412A&B).
 Students must have completed the anchor course SOC WEL 210C before beginning their field experience, or be taking this course concurrently.

 Applying to the Graduate Certificate in Aging Program